⫷ FAQ ⫸

 ➳ Oops, I made a mistake with the measurement I provided you!

 Unfortunately we do not offer exchanges due to each items being handmade for your order.
-We can try and alter your item for you - just print out this FORM and include with your return.
+We can try and alter your item for you - just print out this FORM and include it with your return.
 We will then alter the item when we get a chance.

 Otherwise, we find that, for leather items, most old school shoe repairers are very nifty and can probably help you out more quickly and cheaper.
 My advice: try to avoid the chain/franchise shoe repairers.